-Chamomile interacts with drugs such as warfarin, a common anticoagulant (anti-blood clotting).
+Chamomile may interact with drugs such as warfarin, a common anticoagulant (anti-blood clotting).
 Warfarin is broken down by two proteins (CYP1A2 and CYP2C9), which are inhibited by chamomile.
-In a case study, a patient taking warfarin along with chamomile experienced increased internal bleeding [R, R].
+In a case study, a patient taking warfarin along with chamomile experienced increased internal bleeding [46, 47].

 Cyclosporine is a drug that suppresses the immune system and is widely used in organ transplants to prevent organ rejection.
 Cyclosporine is broken down by the enzyme CYP3A4.
 Chamomile is known to decrease CYP3A4.
 Hence, patients taking cyclosporine should avoid chamomile products to prevent a toxic buildup of cyclosporine in the body .

 To avoid any adverse effects or unexpected interactions, talk to your doctor about whether any of your prescription medications could interact with chamomile.